LakshmiRepo/DevRepo/README.md

 # DevRepo

-This is a Remote Repository
-Today is first day to GIT Hub
+This is a Remote Repository or Central Repository Today is first day to GIT Hub